the-au-forml-lab/plgroup/docs/awards.md

 **The Great Teacher Inspires**

 With dense figures, symbols, syntax, and semantics, PL research is revered for its traditions and high standards.
 This sometimes makes papers look intimidating to novice students.
-This award and recognizes a publication for presenting a rigorous technical contribution, while also including aspects of teaching, and making the topic accessible to junior community members.
+This award recognizes a publication for presenting a rigorous technical contribution, while also including aspects of teaching to make the topic accessible to junior community members.

 **The Rolex**